-The Nextcloud Email wizard supports three types of mail server connections: SMTP, PHP, and Sendmail.
-Use the SMTP configurator for a remote server, and PHP or Sendmail when your mail server is on the same machine as Nextcloud.
+The Nextcloud Email wizard supports three types of mail server connections: SMTP, qmail, and Sendmail.
+Use the SMTP configurator for a remote server or Sendmail when your mail server is on the same machine as Nextcloud.

-Note: The Sendmail option refers to the Sendmail SMTP server, and any drop-in Sendmail replacement such as Postfix, Exim, or Courier.
+Note: The Sendmail option refers to the Sendmail SMTP server and any drop-in Sendmail replacement such as Postfix, Exim, or Courier.
 All of these include a sendmail binary, and are freely-interchangeable.

-4.7.1 Configuring an SMTP Server
+4.7.1 Configuring an SMTP server

-You need the following information from your mailserver administrator to connect Nextcloud to a remote SMTP server:
+You need the following information from your mail server administrator to connect Nextcloud to a remote SMTP server:

-- Encryption type: None, SSL, or TLS - The From address you want your outgoing Nextcloud mails to use - Whether authentication is required - Authentication method: None, Login, Plain, or NT LAN Manager - The server's IP address or fully-qualified domain name - Login credentials, if required
+- Encryption type: None, SSL/TLS, or STARTTLS - · The From address you want your outgoing Nextcloud mails to use - Whether authentication is required - Authentication method: None, Login, Plain, or NT LAN Manager - · The server's IP address or fully-qualified domain name and the SMTP port - Login credentials (if required)